British Racing School Safeguarding Policy

 Different Types of Bullying:

-• Racist – Insulting language or gestures based on a person’s actual or perceived ethnic origin or faith, name calling, graffiti or racially motivated violence.
+- Racist – Insulting language or gestures, name calling, graffiti or racially motivated violence based on a person’s actual or perceived nationality, ethnic origin or faith.

 Dealing with incidents of bullying in accordance with BRS policy.

-Contacting/working with parents /carers of both victims and bullies.
+Contacting/working with parents /carers of both trainees subject to bullying

 Contacting/working with external agencies where appropriate.

-• All BRS staff – To ensure adherence to BRS rules and procedures, to offer help and support to victims of bullying, to report to SMT/DSL and to record any reported incidents.
+- All BRS staff – To ensure adherence to BRS rules and procedures; to equip trainees to recognise indicators of bullying and harassment, intervene appropriately, support anyone subject to bullying; to report to SMT/DSL and to record any reported incidents.
 To show vigilance when carrying out their daily duties.

-• Student Counsellor – To offer support to victims when asked for and to help staff explain to perpetrators the affect their actions have on others.
+- Student Counsellor – To offer support to those subject to bullying when asked for and to help staff explain to perpetrators the affect their actions have on others.

 Action if bullying is suspected

-• The victim and the bully/bullies should be spoken to separately.
+- The bullied person and those engaging in bullying behaviour should be spoken to separately.
 Accurate records of all meetings must be kept.
 TIME, DATE, POSITION and SIGNATURE on the BRS Bullying Concern Form.
 Appendix 1

-• BRS will, where possible and appropriate, work with the parents/carers of any trainee who is being bullied, to support and encourage that trainee to find a solution to the bullying.
+- BRS will work with the parents/carers of any trainee who is being bullied and trainees who are bullying, to support and encourage those trainees to find an appropriate solution.

 BRS Strategies to reduce bullying